43ravens/NEMO_Nowcast/docs/architecture/messaging.rst

   (only from workers running on remote hosts)

 When the manager receives a message from a worker it acknowledges the message with a return message.
-Those messages are also defined in the :kbd:`message registry` section of the :ref:`NowcastConfigFile`:
+Those messages are also defined in the :ref:`MessageRegistryConfig` section of the :ref:`NowcastConfigFile`:

 .. code-block:: yaml